system-pclub/GCatch/GFix/README.md

 Please refer to the demonstration scripts to figure out how to use GFix’s code.

-[1] Ziheng Liu, Shuofei Zhu, Boqin Qin, Hao Chen and Linhai Song.
+[1] Ziheng Liu, Shuofei Zhu, Boqin Qin, Hao Chen, and Linhai Song.
 “Automatically Detecting and Fixing Concurrency Bugs in Go Software Systems.”
 In ASPLOS'2020.